Louis-He/earthquake-warning-IEWS/README.md

 mseedAnalysis.py is used to display latest data, with not much analysis.

-mseedAnalysis_server.py works without GUI.
+mseedAnalysis_server.py works without GUI(<strong>Need smtplib</strong> to send email).
 This file focuses on analyzing the waveform.

 <strong>Note: The system cannot provide accurate magnitude analysis and warning at this stage</strong>